lamerecarter/scattered-invoice-threat-hunt/README.md

 (Insert screenshot)

 Why This Matters:
-Conditional Access controls were not enforced against the attacker session, allowing the compromise to proceed without additional authentication restrictions.
+Conditional Access policies were not enforced against the attacker's session.
+As a result, the adversary was able to maintain access without additional authentication challenges or policy-based restrictions.

----

-🏁 Flag 22: MFA Fatigue Technique
+🏁 Flag 25: MFA Fatigue MITRE Technique

 MITRE:
 T1621 — Multi-Factor Authentication Request Generation

 Question:
-Which MITRE ATT&CK technique describes the observed MFA abuse?
+Which MITRE ATT&CK technique describes the repeated MFA push notifications used against the victim?

 Answer
 T1621